List of Terminator: The Sarah Connor Chronicles characters: Nurse Hobson

-Nurse Hobson (introduced in "Some Must Watch, While Some Must Sleep"), portrayed by Julie Ann Emery, is the nurse in charge of the sleep clinic when Sarah goes to get treated for her insomnia.
+Nurse Hobson (introduced in "Some Must Watch, While Some Must Sleep"), portrayed by Julie Ann Emery, is the nurse in charge of the sleep clinic when Sarah Connor goes to get treated for her insomnia.
 She puts out a friendly exterior at first but it is soon apparent that she is extremely serious about the treatment process.
-During the episode Sarah Connor observes odd behavior such as applying sedative injections to an already passed-out patient.
+During the episode Sarah observes odd behavior such as applying sedative injections to an already passed-out patient.
 After a fire incident in Sarah's room, John Connor attempts to break his mother out, but she convinces him to investigate the facility.
 As it turns out, the sleep clinic is a cover operation for human brain scans.
-As John Connor deletes his mother's data from the database, Hobson returns to the basement to confront Sarah Connor.
-After a brief struggle, John Connor comes out from hiding and shoots Hobson.
-As Sarah Connor examines her closely, she wakes up (suggesting that she is a Terminator) and kills the Connors.
+As John deletes his mother's data from the database, Hobson returns to the basement to confront Sarah.
+After a brief struggle, John comes out from hiding and shoots Hobson.
+As Sarah examines her closely, she wakes up (suggesting that she is a Terminator) and kills the Connors.
 However, this event is later revealed to be a dream sequence.

 J

 Jody

 Jody (introduced in "Allison from Palmdale"), portrayed by Leah Pipes, is a young woman in her late teens or early twenties.
 Having failed in her studies at the California Institute of the Arts and being rejected by her parents, she becomes a prostitute and thief, living for a time in a halfway house on Yucca Street in the Hollywood district of Los Angeles.
 Jody is a pathological liar who pretends to befriend the malfunctioning and confused Cameron when she sees Cameron's substantial wad of currency.
 She introduces Cameron to the halfway house and to foosball, a game with which Cameron displays genuine enjoyment.
 Her lies to Cameron concerning her background are numerous and contradictory.
 She encourages Cameron to rob a house with her in order to finance their relocation to Portland, Oregon.
 There, Cameron deduces the truth: that the home is that of Jody's parents, and that Jody intended Cameron to be caught by the police after tripping the silent alarm.
 Demonstrating an emotional reaction, Cameron retaliates by choking Jody to unconsciousness.

 Jody meets Cromartie in "Brothers of Nablus" when he comes to the halfway house purportedly looking for his niece and presenting a photograph of Cameron.
-Recognizing Cromartie's ruse immediately, Jody assumes him to be first a policeman and then an angry stalker, and is quite eager to help him find both Cameron and her "brother" John Baum (Cromartie's lie regarding John Connor) to seek revenge.
+Recognizing Cromartie's ruse immediately, Jody assumes him to be first a policeman and then an angry stalker, and is quite eager to help him find both Cameron to seek revenge.
 Cromartie eventually tires of her annoying behavior, and literally throws her out of his car before driving off and leaving her on the streets.